 A Trust Service Provider (TSP) is a component or service that provides trust-related functionalities for use in electronic signing.
-These functionalities typically include managing and validating digital certificates, handling secure communications, and ensuring the integrity and authenticity of data.
+The responsibilities of a TSP typically include the management and validation of digital certificates, authentication and authorization of end users (signers) for the use of their private keys, and the production of signatures based on these resources.
+Together these capabilities help to ensure the integrity and authenticity of data.

 TSP Proxy Workflow

-Here is a common example of how to decrypt and validate a MiniToken in Java; you can use this code as a reference for other programming languages:
+The following is a simplified example of how a request token can be decrypted and validated in Java.
+You can use this code as a reference to implement solutions in other programming languages.

 To ensure your code runs smoothly, make sure that you have added the following dependencies to your project: